Theory of gating in recurrent neural networks: How the gates shape the linearised dynamics

-The notation $\langle \cdot \rangle_x$ in eq. \ref{eq:transition-to-chaos} denotes an average w.r.t the standard Gaussian measure on $x$.
 We will see later on that the time-varying state corresponding to this regime is chaotic.
 We now proceed to analyze how the two gates shape the Jacobian spectrum via the equation for the spectral curve.